Dhivyanandhini-Thangavelu/M3_G2/Project 1/0_Requirements/README.md

 * These applications require good transmit-receive range and reliable transmission.
 Increased receiver sensitivity and high transmit power  directly impact range and reliability.
 * Low price is an obvious requirement, as there are millions of these systems being installed.

+## Identifying features:
+* Keyless entry systems are used to remotely lock, unlock and start your car's engine using RF signals.
+* It contains command and for security, rolling codes.
+* The remote keyless system's receiver in the car captures the RF signal, extracts it and sends the data stream to the CPU.
+The CPU decodes it and sends commands to the command module.

+## 1.3 State of art
+* Here, The Main focus point  is to controlling the car remotely and also to  securing our car with a reliable Encryption System.
+* Now the above  two features are combined and made into one product . i.e. RKE
+* As the world PACE-FORWARD, our technology needs to catch up to the world.

 # 2.Requirements
 ## High level requirements
 | HLR | Description |